 20 Steps to Becoming a Prepper

 This brings me to the topic for today, which is especially for people in the first two stages of preparedness: how to become a prepper.

 Take a deep breath and get started.
 Do not let your fear or lack of experience overwhelm you.
-Step in to the mindset and just start.
-There are lots of encouraging articles and blogs online (see Recommended Sites about half way down this page) in addition to this one to set you on your way.
+Step into the mindset and just start.
+There are lots of encouraging articles and blogs online in addition to this one to set you on your way.

 And please, don’t let naysayers who are too lazy or too stupid tell you that it is not worth it.
-Just zip you lips and carry on.
+Just zip your lips and carry on.